Su Hongzhang

 Su Hongzhang (苏宏章; born May 1959) is a former Chinese politician, and Secretary of the Political and Legal Affairs Commission of Liaoning Province.
 He was dismissed from his position in April 2016 for investigation by the Central Commission for Discipline Inspection.

 Early life and education

 Su Hongzhang was born in Shenyang, Liaoning.
 He joined the Chinese Communist Party (CCP) in 1985 and graduated from Liaoning University with a bachelor's degree in philosophy in 1983.

 Career

-In 1995, Su served as deputy governor of Heishan County and deputy head of the CCP Propaganda Department of Liaoning.
+In 1995, Su served as deputy governor of Heishan County and deputy head of the CCP Publicity Department of Liaoning.
 In 2000 he became the CCP Deputy Committee Secretary of Fushun and moved to the post of the deputy party chief of Shenyang in 2007.
 Su was promoted to head the Political and Legal Affairs Commission of Liaoning in October 2011, and a member of the provincial party standing committee, a part of the province's highest echelon of power.